CoReACTER/coreacter.github.io/research.md

 We develop and contribute to a range of datasets and software packages, providing new tools for the community to use to address diverse chemical problems.

-To maximize utility, we focus on making our datasets [FAIR](https://www.nature.com/articles/sdata201618) (findable, accessible, interoperable, and reusable).
+To maximize utility, we focus on making our datasets FAIR (*i.e.*, findable, accessible, interoperable, and reusable).
 To date, our data generation efforts have been focused on computational data generated using methods such as high-throughput density functional theory (see Prof. Spotte-Smith's work on the [Materials Project](https://doi.org/10.1039/D3DD00153A)).
 However, we are interested in developing experimental datasets as well, for instance leveraging the [CMU Cloud Lab](https://cloudlab.cmu.edu/).

-In line with our commitment to [open science](/philosophy/openscience.md), we ensure that all of the data that we produce and contribute to is freely available to the community, generally via permissive [Creative Commons licenses](https://creativecommons.org/), and we only contribute to open source software projects.
+In line with our commitment to [open science](/philosophy/openscience.md), we ensure that all of the data that we produce and contribute to is freely available to the community, and we only contribute to open source software projects.

 ## Data Science for Reactivity

 The CoReACTER is broadly interested in explorations of chemical transformations.
 We see many opportunities to leverage machine learning (ML) and data science to make our studies faster and more efficient, and to allow us to obtain insights that would be impossible using conventional methods.

 Machine learning interatomic potentials (MLIPs) are ML models that are trained to predict the energies of molecules and materials given their elemental species and atomic positions.
-We are currently investigating ways to apply MLIPs to automatically construct and analyze chemical reaction networks (CRNs).
+We are currently investigating ways to apply MLIPs to automatically discover reaction mechanisms.
 We are also working to develop new MLIPs that are more flexible and better suited for complex reactive chemistry.
 In particular, we are interested in strategies to incorporate spin and charge information in MLIPs so that they can differentiate between systems at different spin and charge states.

-We are also interested in combining high-throughput experimentation (HTE) with ML-based optimization to discover new reactions and optimize product yields.
+High-throughput experimentation (HTE), combined with ML-based optimization, provides another powerful opportunity to discover new reactions and optimize product yields.
 HTE, either using lab-scale liquid handlers or full-scale autonomous lab systems, offers a means to rapidly explore chemical space.
 However, even with high-throughput methods, it is often difficult or impossible to thoroughly search the domain of interest, making methods to effectively select promising experiments crucial.

 ## Understanding Materials Synthesis